MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Discussion

 We demonstrate the resulting radial profiles of the effective oxygen yield in Fig. \ref{yeff}.
 The red and green symbols represent the profiles for UGC~1382 and AGC~192040, respectively.
-The horizontal line indicates the value obtained by \citet{Pilyugin2007} for the inner regions of luminous spiral galaxies, which is considered to be close to the true yield.
-As seen in the figure, both galaxies exhibit similar trends: within their inner regions, the effective yield is slightly lower than or comparable to that of typical luminous spirals, but it increases significantly toward the outskirts, that is a relative surface density of gas is too high for its metallicity.
-Note that a similar situation was found in blue edge-on LSB galaxies \citep[see Fig. 6 in][]{2023ApJ...948...96C} that also demonstrate the yield of $y_o=0.01$ and higher.
-Thus the properties of the discussed gLSB disks are similar to those of moderate size blue LSB galaxies.
-Earlier in \cite{Du2017} the authors also concluded that the gas mass fraction of edge-on LSB galaxies appears to be too high for given oxygen abundance, but this conclusion depends on the stellar mass estimate.
-Note however that in \citet{2004MNRAS.355..887K} the authors did not find obvious deviation from the closed box model for their sample of LSB galaxies.
+The horizontal line indicates the value \revone{of maximal effective yield} obtained by \citet{Pilyugin2007} for the inner regions of luminous spiral galaxies, which is considered to be close to the true yield.
+As seen in the figure, both galaxies exhibit similar trends: within their inner regions, the effective yield is slightly lower than or comparable to that \revone{expected for } typical luminous spirals, but it increases significantly toward the outskirts, that is a relative surface density of gas becomes too high for its metallicity. \revone{The effective yield profile of UGC 1382 turns downward at the outermost point, yet it remains close to the maximum value according to \citet{Pilyugin2007}.} \revone{Note that for blue edge-on LSB galaxies \citet{2023ApJ...948...96C}, found the yields close to $y_o=0.01$ for systems with comparable stellar masses.} Thus, the evolution of chemical abundance of gas of the discussed gLSB disks is not in conflict with that of moderate-size blue LSB galaxies.
+Earlier in \cite{Du2017}, the authors also concluded that the gas mass fraction of edge-on LSB galaxies appears to be too high for the given oxygen abundance, but this conclusion depends on the stellar mass estimate.
+Note, however, that in \citet{2004MNRAS.355..887K} the authors did not find obvious deviation from the closed box model for their sample of LSB galaxies.

+\revone{In general the high value of $y_{\rm{eff}}$ are commonly found in galaxies with large gas mass fractions \citep[see, e.g.][]{Filho2013,Ekta2010}.
+This trend is most evident in low-mass galaxies, but it is reasonable to expect that similar conditions may arise in regions of more massive systems - including LSB galaxies, where the gas component dominates.
+At the same time, such elevated effective yields cannot be attributed to an IMF enriched in massive stars, since there is evidence that low–surface-density environments instead tend to host IMFs biased toward low-mass stars \citep[e.g.][]{Lee2004, Rautio2024}.}